-Lease or Rental Agreements
+Lease of Rental Appendence

 A lease or rental agreement between the eligible household and the landlord must be executed at the time of payment of rental assistance.
 Leases or rental agreements must contain standard lease provisions as shown in 5.7.1 Lease or Rental Agreement.